 My method would be entirely different.

-"Pentargon" has about 6BHP usable in her Lister engine and has never punched.
-She sails like the lighters of old, using tide, techniques honed over many passages of the Thames Estuary between 2015 and 2017.
-My Bristol Channel charts showed I should lay a southerly course toweards Berkeley Power Station four miles away, before turning west and dog-legging almost to the other side.
+"Pentargon" has about a usable 6BHP in her Lister engine and has never punched.
+She sails like the lighters of old, using the tide and techniques learned from old Thames rovermen and honed over many passages of the Thames Estuary between 2015 and 2017.
+My Bristol Channel charts showed I should lay a southerly course towards Berkeley Power Station four miles away, before turning west at a cardinal and dog-legging to the other side.
 I had researched as much as I could but found no published information anywhere on how to go with the flow in an almost powerless narrowboat ...
 I would have to figure how the old guys might have done it.

 During the lie over I had met the Sharpness Coastguard and even they did not know.
 But they were able to show me some right lurid photos of boats that did NOT make it.
 That evening I re-checked my anchor and its lines and shackles, laid everything out for instant deployment, checked my safety harness and the safety cables running the length of the roof ... and inspected my Helley Hansen and lifejacket ...

 It was already decided that Pentargon should break away from Sharpness pier just after the turn of tide.
-Lockie had told me he needed the sea gate closed by 12oc and this meant the boat had to be OUTSIDE before then.
+Lockie had told me he needed the sea gate closed by 12oc and this meant my boat had to be OUTSIDE before then.
 At 11.50, I eased Pentargon out the sea gate to tie up on the pier outside and tide-wait.
-I would be waiting for the tide to turn, and be seen to have turned, before I would let go.
+I would be waiting for the turn, and seeit turned, before I would let go.
 The next 20 minutes was spent "watching seagulls" and gradually easing the boat further out along the pier.
 There was a slight SW breeze, "wind over tide"; the sky was slightly overcast but blue, visibility was excallent.

 It was a nice day to go to sea ...

 But the currents were favourable and were going with us.
 Briskly!
 By the end of the second hour out we were at the other side of the Bristol Channel using transit marks and it was time to push the rudder hard to starboard for the third tack ... under the M4 and with the bow pointing at the eastern end of the M48 road bridge.
-We were entering the Shoots, some of the fastest flowing seawater in Britain, possibly flowing at almost 12mph.
-No body knows the water speed in the Shoots
+We were entering the Shoots, some of the fastest flowing seawater in Britain, possibly flowing at almost 15mph.
+No body knows the water speed in the Shoots in the third hour